hamilton-lima/smallflatworld/README.md

 ## next steps

 editor
-- fix load of objects with submeshes
+ok - fix load of objects with submeshes
 - fix stack objects, second instance is not stacking
 - save sceneElement information of the mesh used
 - reload scene with the correct meshes